 Gay events in Saint Barts

-Despite being exceedingly gay in every way, shape and form, Saint Barts doesn’t currently run any gay events or have a Pride festival.
+Despite being exceedingly gay in every way, shape, and form, Saint Barts doesn’t currently run any gay events or have a Pride festival.
 That’s a shame in a way, as we can imagine Saint Barts Pride being an absolute riot.
 On the other hand, we can kind of understand it.
 By all accounts, the people of Saint Barts actively encourage the LGBTQ community to live their truth freely and proudly 365 days of the year.
-When you look at it that way, it’s kind of great and represents a gold-standard of queer acceptance we hope the rest of the world can catch up to one day.
+When you look at it that way, it’s kind of great and represents a gold standard of queer acceptance we hope the rest of the world can catch up to one day.

-The top attractions of St Bart's include the capital city of Gustavia, packed with museums, art galleries, fabulous French restaurants and some of the best places to shop in Saint Barts.
+The top attractions of St Bart's include the capital city of Gustavia, packed with museums, art galleries, fabulous French restaurants, and some of the best places to shop in Saint Barts.
 Fort Gustave is a great place to take in some of the island’s history and culture.

 Best gay hotel in Saint Barts

 Villa BelAmour is owned by Thibault, a cute gay local guy (see video above).
 It is the absolute lap of luxury…and the best part?
 It’s all yours!
-It's ideal for couples, with a comfy lounge, fully decked-out kitchen and even an office for those who might need to check in with work now and again.
+It's ideal for couples, with a comfy lounge, fully decked-out kitchen, and even an office for those who might need to check in with work now and again.
 And did we mention that gorgeous oblong-shaped pool…?!

-We’re heading back to the Dutch Caribbean for this final main entry on our list of the Caribbean islands safe for gay travellers.
+We’re heading back to the Dutch Caribbean for this final main entry on our list of the Caribbean islands safe for gay travelers.
 Aruba is a constituent country of the Netherlands, an incredibly progressive nation.
 However, unlike some of the other Dutch islands on this list, Aruba’s LGBTQ equality legislation still needs a lot of work.
 It’s one of the lowest-ranking gay-friendly Caribbean islands on the Spartacus Gay Travel Index for 2020 at number 78, with a score of minus four.